 Bitcoin faucets are a very popular theme within the various crypto communities around the world.
 They receive both a lot of praise and backlash.
 Some people love them, others think that they are nothing more than a scam.
-Well, in this guide we are going to try to not only find out which group is right, but also look for the best Bitcoin faucet available – assuming that it’s legit, of course.
+Well, in this guide we are going to try to find out not only which group is right, but also look for the best Bitcoin faucet available - assuming that it’s legit, of course.

 I’ll tell you all about the topic: what is a Bitcoin faucet, what they’re used for, why are they even a thing in the first place.
 We’ll talk about their impact on Bitcoin (whether it be good or bad) and then finally see if we can find a legit and profitable Bitcoin faucet.